 2) Kill the perfectionist boy

 Here I’m not talking about Bollywood star Aamir Khan, haha!
 Else I am talking about the one in ourselves.
 The one who only wants perfect in everything, everywhere.
 And this is what causes the problem.
 It inserts the habit of overthinking everything in our minds.
 We try and try and try to make things perfect that finally put ourselves in the loop of overthinking where we can’t decide when to stop.

-Thus swallowing our most of the valuable time and deliver a little or nothing.
+Thus swallowing most of the valuable time and delivering a little or nothing.

 3) Take action

 Nothing can overcome action.
 Whatever the life situation is, our action defines our past, present, and future.
 And this is the same in the case of overthinking.
 Till you don’t take action for whatever the reason is, you keep overthinking.
 For example, if you want to apologize to someone and don’t take action for it, you keep overthinking.
 You’d think about what other people would say.
 Whether or not they accept your apology.
 What if and bla bla bla.
 You’d think about many things.